-A quick note about this recipe: You'll see that it doesn't actually call for any sugar, so this is a good gluten-free pie crust recipe to use with either sweet or savory pies.
-If you need this recipe to be vegan as well as gluten-free, just be sure to use shortening instead of butter.
-Butter will make your gluten-free pie crust a bit flakier and add flavor, but as long as your pie filling is absolutely delicious, it won't matter too much either way, right?
+If you need this recipe to be vegan as well as gluten free, just be sure to use vegetable shortening instead of butter.
+Butter will make your gluten-free pie crust a bit flakier and add flavor, but as long as your pie filling is absolutely delicious, it won't make too much of a difference if you use shortening.

 - 1 1/2 cups white rice flour (or other gluten-free flour)